HefnySco/andruav_ap_wiki/source/de-config-mavlink.rst

    * - "fcbConnectionURI" (M)
      - This is the connection to the flight control :term:`FCB` board.
      -
+   * - "default_optimization_level"
+     - Telemetry bandwidth optimization.
+0 means no optimization and 3 is the make optimization check :ref:`de-telemetry`.
+     - any value from 0 to 3
+   * - "udp_proxy_enabled" (*)
+     - This is to enable the udp telemetry.
+By default it is disabled.
+     - true, Default(false)
+   * - "ignore_loading_parameters" (*)
+     - This enable and disable loading vehicle parameters and expose it to web client.
+You need to enable this if you want to use R/C gamepad :ref:`webclient-gamepad`.
+     - true, Default(false)
+   * - "read_only_mode" (*)
+     - This is used to prevent any type of commands from WebClient.
+WebClient will be used for monitoring only.
+When this is true nothing can control the drone even from udp telemetry.
+     - true, Default(false)
+   * - "message_timeouts" (*)
+     - This is used to determine message rates for mavlink telemetry.
+     - see :ref:`webclient-udp-telemetry`

 `(*)` You can keep default value.